 The next Blessing will most likely be in autumn.

 What do I need to do in order to attend the next Blessing?

-All Forms must be sent to firstname.lastname@example.org.
+All Information must be completed on the Blessing Application Website.
 Only qualified candidates who have completed the blessing application in time and receive approval from the European Second Generation Blessing Department will be able to attend the Blessing.
 If you are not sure or have any questions regarding your personal situation, please email Geros email@example.com or Orlande firstname.lastname@example.org personally.